AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## Step 2: Wait for invited tenants to accept invitation

 After you send an invitation to another tenant, wait for its Tenant Administrator to accept the email invitation.
+To monitor whether the invited tenant has accepted, select the **Invitations** tab and monitor the invitation recipient for a status of **Invitation Accepted**.

-If the invited tenant administrator does not receive the initial email invitation, you can resend it to them.
+If the invited Tenant Administrator does not receive the initial email invitation, you can resend it to them.
 For instructions, see <xref:community-resend-invitation>.

 ## Step 3: Confirm the invitation